evianita08/ceramic-semantic-segmentation-code/README.md

 ![Image of IO](IO.png)

-**Input RGB Image from UBIN dataset and Output Ground Truth based on  Class  label.
-The  Background  class  is  segmented  using  blue  color,  while the crack class is segmented using brown color**
+**Figure 1.** Input RGB Image from UBIN dataset and Output Ground Truth based on  Class  label.
+The  Background  class  is  segmented  using  blue  color,  while the crack class is segmented using brown color

 ## Using MATLAB for Semantic Segmentation